Gluten-Free Pumpkin Pancakes

 Although they might be a Canadian staple, pancakes have a bad rap for being an unhealthy breakfast, and to be honest, I’d have to agree.
 Most pancakes are made with refined flours, refined oils and lots of sugar (especially when they are of the boxed variety), so it’s no wonder why they are a less than ideal option.
 With that being said, there is a way to do any recipe well and any recipe poorly, so the good news is there is a way to have you (pan)cake and eat it too!

-I wanted to create a gluten-free pancake using a better quality flour, so I turned to my good friend buckwheat.
-Buckwheat is such an under-utilized and appreciated grain; it is naturally gluten-free, rich in essential nutrients, rich in resistant fibre and higher in protein content that most other grains.
+I wanted to create a gluten-free pancake using a high quality / unrefined flour, so I turned to my good friend buckwheat flour.
+Buckwheat is such an under-utilized and appreciated grain; it is naturally gluten-free, rich in essential nutrients, rich in resistant fibre and higher in protein content than most other grains.
 Although it is less popular in North America, it is a coveted grain in many parts of the world, and in fact the traditional flour for many French crêpe.
-Hey, if the French use it, we can too.

 Gluten-Free Pumpkin Pancakes